Hopewell vs Wagner Middle: Round Rock ISD vs Georgetown ISD

 Ready to Find Your Home?

 Choosing between Round Rock ISD and Georgetown ISD is one of the biggest decisions buyers in Williamson County face.
 Both districts have strengths, but the campus level data tells a more specific story.
 Lets get together and I will walk you through the options in both zones.
-I have been doing this for 19 years and I know these neighborhoods well.
+I have been doing this since 2009 and I know these neighborhoods well.

 Schedule a Consultation